Social media engagement

 Now I am consulting with many other estate agencies, helping them to improve their community following using a variety of social media platforms.
 The one thing I have discovered is that, without the buy-in of the staff it is a much harder journey.
 Working with a team of people who want to interact with their customers on a social level, share their highs and lows, show their vulnerability, their personalities and really connect on a level which is somewhat removed from their actual job, makes engagement better, quicker and more rewarding.

-Last year my team started working with a fabulous independent letting agency Maxine Lester, based in St Ives, Cambridgeshire and took over their social media in the summer.
+In 2016 my team started working with a fabulous independent letting agency Maxine Lester, based in St Ives, Cambridgeshire and took over their social media in the summer.
 Our Social Content Manager Katie has loved working with the Maxine Lester team, mainly because they believe in the power of community engagement (and they are very nice people), and we are delighted to feature in their 2016 round-up due to the results of some amazing social media content, fuelled by the team and their absolute acceptance of this type of marketing.

 Here are my top 5 points to assist anyone who is struggling to increase engagement on social platforms, or anyone who is just starting out:-